 External audiences can be provided with University data from a variety of platforms (e.g. official reports from the Offices of Institutional Research, ad hoc reports created by central units, colleges and departments) either electronically or in printed form.
 When sharing data with external audiences, providers should limit the breadth of the information to meet only the scope of the request, and not provide any additional information.

-Individuals or units providing data in any form, including the secondary release of data, are responsible for the application of this procedure and its related policy (see Administrative Policy: Public Access to University Information).
+Individuals or units providing data in any form are responsible for the application of this procedure and its related policy (see Administrative Policy: Public Access to University Information).

-Unit Record Data is considered non-aggregated data at the lowest level of detail (e.g., individual student or employee level data).
+- Non-aggregated data at the lowest level of detail (e.g., individual student or employee level data)

 Out of Scope

-Those receiving requests (providers) for data from internal University audiences should be directed to Administrative Procedure: Sharing Data with Internal University Audiences.
+Those receiving requests for data from internal audiences should be directed to the following procedures: